 The merger weighed on Ringkjøbing's efficiency, with a pro-forma cost-to-income ratio of 43% in 2018.
-The bank has historically been one of Denmark's most efficient banks, driven by a lean business model, with a cost-to-income ratio of 33% in 2017.
+The bank was historically one of Denmark's most efficient banks, driven by a lean business model, with a cost-to-income ratio of 33% in 2017.
 However, synergies extracted from the merger should gradually restore efficiency over time.
 The bank expects aggregate cost synergies of around DKK100 million in 2019-2021, along with additional cross-selling synergies.
+The bank's cost control efforts during 2019 and no further merger-related costs resulted in an improvement in the cost-to-income ratio to 39% in the first half 2019, and we expect the bank's cost-to-income ratio to improve further in the coming quarters.

-Further, we expect the benign operating environment in Denmark to continue to support Ringkjøbing's profitability, despite the low interest environment and pressure on margins, because impairment charges are likely to remain low.
-At the same time, the bank's ability to further grow its lending activities raises Ringkjøbing's capacity to cope with the challenges arising from low interest rates.
+In addition, we expect the benign operating environment in Denmark to continue to support Ringkjøbing's profitability, despite the low interest environment and pressure on margins, because impairment charges are likely to remain low.
+At the same time, the bank's ability to further grow its lending activities raises Ringkjøbing's capacity to cope with the challenges arising from low interest rates, supported by the bank's ability to attract new customers.